Liquicity: Events

 In March 2013, the first small Liquicity event was held in Ruigoord near Amsterdam.
 Attracting liquid fans from across Europe, the sold-out event was a success.
 Several more events took place in Amsterdam and Antwerp, and in January 2015, Liquicity expanded to London.
 The first full-day Liquicity Festival was held on 26 July 2015 in Diemen forest near Amsterdam.
 According to Het Parool in 2016, video footage from the Liquicity Festival was viewed 185 million times on YouTube.
 Winter festivals were held in 2015 (Amsterdam), 2016 (Amsterdam and London) and in 2017 (Amsterdam), other Liquicity events in Cologne, Bratislava and Prague.
 The Liquicity Festival 2017 in Noord-Scharwoude has been the first to last a whole weekend.
 Due to the COVID-19 pandemic, both the 2020 and 2021 edition were postponed to 2022.

 Notable artists featured

-Most of the musicians promoted by Liquicity are British, Belgian or Dutch, the majority of remainder being other Europeans.
+Most of the approximately 100 acts promoted by Liquicity are British, Belgian or Dutch, with the majority of the remainder being of other European origins.
+Especially notable artists include: